Niambie/jfoobar/README.md

 ### IV.
 Create an Installable Component

-### V. Learning more about developing Joomla Components
+### V. Learn more about developing Joomla Components

 ### VI.
 Fork it and make it better!